mycel-labs/mycel-docs/docs/overview/index.md

 ## What is Mycel?

-Mycel is a **Decentralized Name Service Infrastracture** that can resolve website, wallet, IPFS, and any addresses.
-Mycel supports name resolution in DNS, IBC, and smart contracts on supported chains.
+Mycel is a Decentralized ID Infrastructure solution that resolves addresses such as websites, crypto wallets, IPFS, among many more accessible through a single domain with name resolution support in DNS, IBC and smart contracts.

 ![contractwallets](../assets/multiwallet.png)